Skimmeroni/Appunti/AI4ST/Statistica4AI/Probability Theory/Combinatorics.typ

 #import "../Stats4AI_definitions.typ": *

+As long as the sample space is small and has a simple structure (a deck of cards, the faces on a die, ecc...), counting its elements one by one is sufficient to know its cardinality.
+However, for large sample spaces and for sample spaces with a non obvious structure, counting is unfeasible.
-*Combinatorics* is an area of mathematics primarily concerned with counting, that is the enumeration of the possible arrangements or configurations of specified structures.
+The mathematical discipline concerned with counting, as in the enumeration of the possible arrangements or configurations of specified structures, is *combinatorics*.

-The most important building block of combinatorics is the *fundamental principle of counting*.
+The most important building block of combinatorics is the *Fundamental Principle of Counting*.
 Consider an experiment having $n$ components, with each $i$-th component having $x_(i)$ possible outcomes.
 The number of outcomes of the experiment as a whole is given by: